IthronMinya/IthronMinya.github.io/README.md

 From these images we can see that the black baseline image resulted in the best visual results without the shift it was the most sensitive to the shift once it was applied.
 The random and white baselines didn't change extremly with the white baseline being the most stable of the two, but this is can **only** be said for this particular set of input images and our used model.
 Under different circumstances choosing a fitting baseline image is a **hyperparameter** for Integrated Gradients and each of them might show different characteristics with varying input pertubations.

-Lastly let's look at what the input pertubation does to a GradCam explanation:
+Lastly let's look at what the input pertubation does to a Grad-CAM explanation:

 <p align="center">
   <img src="./images/collection4.png" width="100%"><br>